Young Adult Novel Writing at the Djerassi Program in Woodside, CA

 Every writer will get a room of their own!

-There are two rates for the rooms: There are four studios with private bathrooms—the Middlebrook Studios, which are pictured here.
-The fee for the Middlebrooks is higher.
+There are two rates for the rooms: There are four studios with private bathrooms—the Middlebrook Studios, and the fee for the Middlebrooks is higher.
 Other rooms will have a shared bathroom—shared most likely with just one other person—and these rooms are in the Artists’ House or in the Artists’ Barn.
 The rooms in the Barn are more rustic, as they are traditionally used for visual and performing artists.
 (One of the available rooms in the Barn is a dance studio with a sleep loft!)
+The housing is pictured here.

 When you are accepted, you will choose if you want a room with a private or shared bathroom by putting in your deposit to hold your space.